farizwhyzn/v2-knowledge-test-fullstack-pmn/README.md

 This is a project made for Knowledge Test of Fullstack Dev at PT PMN

 ###### Note: This project is a continuation from [this](https://github.com/farizwhyzn/knowledge-test-fullstack-pmn), after embarrassingly misread the required backend nest as next with little time left.
+Silly mistakes 😫

 ## Installation